ISAC-Tokyo/WhereToPutSolarPanels/README.rst

 *Assuming Ubuntu 12_04*

-*See also web_client/README.md for the web server configuration (behind the wtps-web virtual host configured here)*
+*See also web_client/README.md for more detail on the client code*

 Package requirements